sandeepsnairms/RecipeGuide_CosmosDBNoSQLSemanticKernel/README.md

     }
     ```

 3)	**Vectorize and Upload Recipes to Azure Cognitive Search:** The JSON data uploaded to Cosmos DB is not yet ready for efficient integration with Open AI.
 To use the RAG pattern, we need to find relevant recipes from Cosmos DB.
 Embeddings help us achieve this.
 To accomplish the task, we will utilize the vector search capability in Azure Cognitive Search to search for embeddings.
-Semantic Kernel will create the required vector search index in Azure Cognitive Search, vectorize the recipes and upload the vectors to Azure Cognitive Search.
+Semantic Kernel will
+    - Create the required vector search index in Azure Cognitive Search
+    - Vectorize the recipes and upload the vectors to Azure Cognitive Search.

     Selecting the second option in the application will perform all these activities.

     #### Generating Embeddings  and saving it to Azure Cognitive Search